Find Business Schools

 Service Orientation: Actively looking for ways to help people.

-There were about 318,600 jobs for Loan Officer in 2016 (in the United States).
+In the United States, there were 318,600 jobs for Loan Officer in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 36,300 new jobs for Loan Officer by 2026.
-Due to new job openings and attrition, there will be an average of 30,400 job openings in this field each year.
+There will be an estimated 30,400 positions for Loan Officer per year.

 undefined